Tiare Jennings: Professional career

 Jennings was selected third overall in the 2024 Athletes Unlimited Pro Softball draft.
 However, she began her professional career with the Oklahoma City Spark, an independent team at the time of her signing.

 On January 29, 2025, Jennings was drafted in the fifth round, 20th overall, by the Volts in the inaugural Athletes Unlimited Softball League draft.

 International career

 Jennings represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+She represented the United States at the 2025 World Games and won a gold medal.
+On August 3, 2026, she won a gold medal representing the United States at the USA Softball International Cup.

+Personal life

+Jennings has two younger siblings, Fa'atele (Tele) and Elai.
+Her sister Tele played college softball at Arizona and San Diego.